Grading Chicago Bears' 5 Most Improved Positional Units

 Everything else about the depth chart feels fresh and optimistic.

 Pace signed Markus Wheaton after his four years with the Pittsburgh Steelers.
-Primarily a deep threat there, Wheaton's best year came in 2015 when he posted 749 yards and five scores over 16 games.
+Primarily a deep threat there, his best year came in 2015 when he posted 749 yards and five scores over 16 games.
 Health has been a concern for the Oregon State product, but there's reserved optimism he can do more than simply stretch the field.

 It's a similar vibe around free-agent add Kendall Wright.
-Primarily a slot guy, Wright has a single 1,000-yard campaign to his name, though injuries, an odd fit and what seemed like clashes with the coaching staff created a so-so tenure with the Tennessee Titans.
-It's important to note, though, the best year of his career happened under offensive coordinator Dowell Loggains, who serves in the same role with the Bears now.
+Primarily a slot guy, he has a single 1,000-yard campaign to his name, though injuries, an odd fit and what seemed like clashes with the coaching staff created a so-so tenure with the Tennessee Titans.

+It's important to note, though, the best year of Wright's career happened under offensive coordinator Dowell Loggains, who serves in the same role with the Bears now.

 Observant readers will notice none of this mentions Kevin White, the 2015 No. 7 pick who missed his rookie year and only showed up in four games last season.
-For good reason—Bears wideout coach Zach Azzanni in an interview with Kevin Fishbain of the Northwest Herald, made it sound like the team still views White as a rookie who needs to work on the basics.
+For good reason—Bears wideout coach Zach Azzanni in an interview with Kevin Fishbain of the Northwest Herald, made it sound like the team still views the 24-year-old as a rookie who needs to work on the basics.

-That black eye on the depth chart aside, the Bears have a better top three at wideout than they have in years with interesting depth behind it ready to fight it out for roster spots.
+That black eye on the depth chart aside, the Bears have a better top three at wideout than they have had in years, with interesting depth behind it ready to fight for roster spots.

 Quarterback